firebase/firebase-tools/docs/emulators-exec.md

 # emulators:exec

-Start the local firebase emulators, run a test script, then shut down the emulators
+Start the local Firebase emulators, run a test script, then shut down the emulators

 ## Usage
 ```